rondagdag/audience-survey/README.md

 - Try taking photo from directly above

 ### Azure API errors:
-- Verify endpoint URL format (should include https://)
+- Verify endpoint URL format (should include https:// and trailing /)
 - Check API key is correct
 - Ensure resource is in supported region
 - Confirm subscription has available quota